TeX is a typesetting language originally started by Donald Knuth.

 Does not directly work with multirow since lower rows draw over the higher ones.
 One workaround is putting the multirow cell in the lowest row it should draw over, and using a negative row span to draw upwards.
 Note that in the following example, the first row's third column must exist (as per &) or that cell will not be colored.

-\begin{tabular}{|>{\columncolor{yellow}}lc|>{\columncolor{orange}}l|} rabbit & 0 & \\ frog & 0 & \multirow{-2}{30mm}{All out!} \\ \rowcolor[gray]{.9} newt & -5i & \cellcolor[gray]{.8} A bit surreal \\ \end{tabular} |
+\begin{tabular}{|>{\columncolor{yellow}}lc|>{\columncolor{orange}}l|} rabbit & 0 & \\ frog & 0 & \multirow{-2}{30mm}{All out!} \\ \rowcolor[gray]{.9} newt & -5i & \cellcolor[gray]{.8} surreal \\ \end{tabular} |

 The package also allows redeclaration of the rule color (\arrayrulecolor, doublerulesepcolor (space between the rules in a || or double \hline), which you can exploit in combination with \arrayrulewidth{size} and \doublerulesep{size}.